Young Women's Equity Coalition

 What do YWEC participants do?

-MEET one Saturday per month (via Zoom until further notice)
+MEET one Saturday per month in the fall; and two Saturdays a month in the spring (in-person or via Zoom until further notice)

 GAIN firsthand exposure to exciting Diversity, Equity & Inclusion work, and start to build a DEI knowledge base